iamhasanimam/Infrastructure-Management/Vmware Esxi Setup/03. esxi_architecture/README.md

   - Install a valid SSL cert on RDGW to eliminate warning prompts for users

 - ⚙️ **Create HA/Cluster Setup**
-  - Use multiple RD Gateways and RDS hosts in HA mode for production-like simulation
+  - Use multiple RD Gateways and RDS hosts in HA mode for production-like simulatio

 ___